 Welcome to part one of our three-part blog series on Knee Osteoarthritis (OA).
 This series will tell you everything you need to know about the condition; the symptoms, stages, treatments, and bracing options available to you.
 In part one we will discuss OA is, it’s risk factors, symptoms and stages of progression.

 What is Knee Osteoarthritis?

 Osteoarthritis (OA) is a degenerative disease affecting the joints.
 With 16 million people impacted by osteoarthritis, it is considered to be the most common cause of arthritis pain.
-1 million Canadians live with knee OA, with one out of ten people over 60 years of age is affected by the condition.
-However its onset is being detected 16 years earlier than it was in the 1990s.
+1 million Canadians live with knee OA, with one out of ten people over 60 years of age affected by the condition.
+However, its onset is being detected 16 years earlier than it was in the 1990s.

 Interested in learning more about OA treatments?
 Read the second blog post in the series Knee Osteoarthritis: Non-Surgical Treatments That Work.

 Causes and Risk Factors

 Knee OA can develop as a result of a number of factors.
 Age is the most common risk factor associated with OA.
 It is important to remember that, while age does not cause knee OA, older adults (especially women) are still most affected due to the degenerative nature of the disease.
 It is estimated that 85% of Canadians over the age of 70 will have osteoarthritis.
 Other risk factors include:

 - Previous injury or trauma